Jaguars release backup QB Cody Kessler along with 5 others

 Minshew, a sixth-round draft pick, signed his rookie contract and will take part in a three-day rookie camp beginning Friday.

-Tight end Josh Oliver (third round), running back Ryquell Armstead (fifth) and defensive tackle Dontavius Russell (seventh) also signed rookie deals Thursday.
+Right tackle Jawaan Taylor (second round), tight end Josh Oliver (third), running back Ryquell Armstead (fifth) and defensive tackle Dontavius Russell (seventh) also signed rookie deals Thursday.

 Brown and Payne had played in a combined 49 games for Jacksonville the past two years, mostly on special teams.